 - Learn more about poblanos.
 They're seriously one of my favorite peppers ever!
 Learn all about why I love them HERE.

 This roasted poblano cream sauce goes great alongside tacos or burritos, of course, but consider it for spooning over grilled meats, like chicken or pork.

-Drizzle it over pulled pork sandwiches or over grilled flank steak.
+Drizzle it over pulled pork sandwiches or over a nice steak.

 - 1 pound poblano peppers

 - 4 cloves garlic